 When the stock market moves upwards, volatility is generally low, while when it drops, it drops violently and volatility rises significantly.

-The long-term is influenced by macroeconomic data and central banks.
+Macroeconomic data and central banks influence the long-term.
 It is difficult for individual actions to move the American market.
 Movements occur by sectors.

 When a sector starts to lose, all the titles in that sector will do more or less harm.